Explainer-What would Japanese intervention to boost the weak yen look like?

 Authorities say they look at the speed of yen falls, rather than levels, and whether the moves are driven by speculators, to determine whether to step into the currency market.

-The dollar is already within striking distance of the 150-yen level seen by markets as authorities' line in the sand.
-If that line breaks, many market players see 151.94 yen, where Japan last intervened, as the next threshold, then 155.
+With the dollar having breached the psychologically important 150-yen level, many market players see 151.94 yen, where Japan last intervened, as the next threshold, then 155.

 WHAT'S THE TRIGGER?